PKRoma/miranda/miranda/docs/readme.txt

  - Jabber: "Use hostname as resource" option
  - Jabber: Improvements in XML Console (filters, formatting)
  - Jabber: Ability to show jabber presence subscription states and errors
+ - MSN: Rewritten to support WLM 8.5 protocol (and all it features)
+ - MSN: Offline messaging
+ - MSN: Added Hotmail Notifier functionality

 Bugfixes:
  - ICQ: Fixed receiving of multi-part messages (only first part was received)